metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 Goroutine stack is dynamic, i.e. it is constantly expanding/shrinking depending on the current needs.
 This means any common code that runs in system stack assumes it can grow as it wishes (until it exceeds max stack size) while actually, it can’t unless using Go APIs for expanding.
 Our Rust code isn’t aware of it, so it uses parts of the stack that aren't actually usable and causes stack overflow.

 We lack some steps.
 One might consider using `runtime.morestack`, but that's probably not ideal for us because that involves managing the stack manually per our needs.
-Luckily, we aren’t the first ones to do FFI in Go, so we looked into what cgo does when calling foreign functions:
+Luckily, we aren’t the first ones to do FFI[^3] in Go, so we looked into what cgo does when calling foreign functions:

 Referring [runtime/cgocall.go](https://go.dev/src/runtime/cgocall.go):